by Tony Vidler

 I’d suggest that is a waste of money in the main, as most consumers today are very quick indeed to dump stuff that they think is not immediately useful.

-This week I went to 2 events where “thank you” gifts were provided.
+A little while ago I went to 2 events in quick succession where “thank you” gifts were provided.
 One was a cardboard folder full of brochures extolling the products of the event provider…and a cheap plastic pen.
 The whole lot went in the bin before I’d left the building.

 Then I went to one which was “invitational” and had a distinct sense of exclusivity to begin with.
 A far more intimate and engaging event which was well worthwhile…and a beautifully wrapped (in gift paper!) surprise thank you for everyone there.
 It looked a substantial little package, and created intrigue – especially because nobody was going to open it publicly to see what it was.
 It transpired that it was a lovely little power bank.
 VERY handy thing to have, and relatively high value and high quality.
 It did of course have the sponsors logo on it as a permanent reminder…but I can live with that.
 In fact I don’t mind at all…and I am willing to bet nobody threw that away.